Master Tracking List

 The Details

-We only see this comm twice in three years; once as disassembled on a barrel in "Patterns of Force" and next again sitting motionless on a table in the famous "Spock's Brain" group shot.
-Its antenna hinge today has very restricted motion, and if this problem has been present in some fashion all along, it would explain why it was never used in action on the show.
-The current owner took it apart again and has the Velcro and the mic grill stored separately.
+We see in the show this comm open only a few times; for a blink in "Obsession" and "Bread and Circuses," and disassembled on a barrel in "Patterns of Force."
+Its antenna hinge today has very restricted motion, and if this problem has been present in some fashion all along, it would explain why it was rarely used in action on set.
+Then-owner Greg Jein took it apart again and stored separately the Velcro, screws and mic grill, which, since those parts are not on the prop as re-assembled for its 2023 auction sale, have never been seen by us and are now presumed lost.

-Zeta details Patterns of Force Zeta details Spock's Brain The Details - Zeta
+Bread and Circuses Obsession Spock's Brain Zeta details Patterns of Force Zeta details

-Seen in: 2.
-Patterns of Force, 3.
-Spock's Brain
+Seen in: Obsession, Bread and Circuses, Patterns of Force, Spock's Brain

 Moiré: